mdmtk/docs/edge/source/guide/csp/persistence.md

 ##Example XML
 ### Add a Persistent Profile

 This Request XML document is used to persist an XML which is used to configure the device's clock.
+After an Enterprise Reset is performed, this XML will be reapplied, which would cause the device's clock to be set accordingly.

     :::XML
 	<wap-provisioningdoc>